BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 Clean up and start new

-Before we start other session, let’s clean up folders
+Before we start the next session, let’s clean up the existing folders.

 $ cd ~/